5 Ways To Improve Your Tone By Adjusting Your Playing

 1. Practice With A Clean Tone Whenever You Can

-Whether or not playing clean is your bag, when practicing it should be you priority.
+Whether or not playing clean is your bag, when practising it should be your priority.
 Get to know your playing.
 Has taking away the veil of gain unearthed slightly out of tune bends or uncontrolled vibrato?
 If you can get to know “your tone” and build on the fundamentals confidently, just think how invincible you’re going to feel when you do turn it up to 11!